pusher/chatkit-swift/docs-src/Initialization.md

 ## Connecting

-No network connections are created when the SDK is initialized, so to start using the SDK, you must connect it.
+To access the Chatkit service, the SDK must be connected to Chatkit.

 The `connect` method takes a completion handler which receives `nil` on success, otherwise an error describing what went wrong.